 It has thousands of hotels and an ever increasing number of alternative forms of accommodation such as AirB&B options and monasteries.

 Please note.
 I chose hotels I believe will give you the best Rome experience and received no compensation or incentive for their inclusion.
 The links in this post are affiliate links and clicking on them will allow you to check prices and availability of the hotels mentioned on our partner sites.
-You can read our full affiliate link policy at the end of this post.

 Where to stay in Rome with kids: Rome overview